 Talking to a client about color choices can be difficult.
 Many times, clients say they want brown, which is about the vaguest statement a client can make.
 In the last article, we focused on asking if they wanted it to be light or dark.
 This time we want to know if they want a warm or a cool brown.
-Warm and cool attributes are very much like lights and darks.
+Warm and cool attributes of color on concrete are very much like lights and darks.

 I think the value and temperature of walls to floor should have at least a little bit of contrast.
 If the walls are dark, a lighter floor will help reflect more light.
 If the walls are cool (green, blue, gray), it’s nice to balance that with a bit of warmth.